ptarau/mnemosyne/README.md

 ./app.sh
 ```

-You can also install it from [pypi](https://pypi.org/search/?q=mnemosyne) with:
+You can also install it from [pypi](https://pypi.org/search/?q=memesis) with:

 ```
-pip3 install mnemosyne
+pip3 install memesis
 ```